Marat Khusnullin: Over 2,000 km of regional and local roads have been upgraded in Crimea and Sevastopol thanks to national projects since 2019.

 An important disclaimer is at the bottom of this article.

-In accordance with the Methodology for determining the risk parameters of the stock market and deposit market of PJSC Moscow Exchange by the National Credit Center (JSC) on 22.12.2025, 10:39 (Moscow time), the values of the upper limit of the price corridor (up to 124.33) and the range of market risk assessment (up to 1348.54 rubles, equivalent to a rate of 21.25%) of the security RU000A10B0T2 (RZhD 1P-39R) were changed.
+In accordance with the Methodology for determining the risk parameters of the foreign exchange market and the precious metals market of Moscow Exchange PJSC by the National Clearing House (JSC NCC) on March 19, 2026, 11:00-14:00 (Moscow time), the values of the lower limit of the price corridor for swap transactions (up to -0.0287 rubles) and the range for assessing interest rate risks (up to -0.03124 rubles, equivalent to a rate of 83.65%) for the CNYRUBTODTOM instrument were changed.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.